hansott/pinterest-php/README.md

 ## Donate

-If you like my repositories, please consider buying me a coffee.
+If you like this package, please consider buying me a coffee.
 Thank you for your support! 🙇‍♂️

 <a href="https://www.buymeacoffee.com/hansott" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee"></a>